paraspell/xcm-tools/packages/sdk/README.md

 - Local transfers are now available for every currency and every chain.
 To try them, simply use the same origin and destination parameters.
 - Transfer info queries are now all in the Builder pattern and don't require any imports other than the builder.
 - You can now query Ethereum asset balances on Ethereum via balance query
+- The Builder() now accepts an optional configuration object (To enhance localhost experience and testing).
+This object can contain apiOverrides and a development flag.
+More information in the "Localhost test setup" section.
 ```

 ```
 Latest news:
-- The Builder() now accepts an optional configuration object (To enhance localhost experience and testing).
-This object can contain apiOverrides and a development flag.
-More information in the "Localhost test setup" section.
+- V10 > V11 Migration guide https://paraspell.github.io/docs/migration/v10-to-v11.html
+- Brand new asset decimal abstraction introduced.
+It can be turned on in Builder config.
+Will be turned on by default in next major release.
 ```

 ### Sending XCM